Drive donations with these fundraiser sharing tips:

 2. Ask friends to help you spread the news

 You don’t have to do the work by yourself.
 Think of three or more friends or family members who are active on social media or might be willing to put in extra effort to help you reach your fundraising goal.
-Reach out to them directly and ask them to help you spread the word about your GoFundMe by sharing your fundraising link with their networks.
+Get in touch with them directly and ask them to help you spread the word about your GoFundMe by sharing your fundraising link with their networks.

 3. Use specifics when sharing your fundraiser